 The AIS transceiver can be connected to an NMEA 2000 network by a suitable NMEA 2000 network cable available from your local dealer.
 If your vessel has an NMEA 2000 network please refer to the relevant documentation for your NMEA 2000 equipment.
 Sensors providing position, ROT, or true heading will be displayed on the NMEA 2000 screen, where three separate source menus will allow for independent configuration based on the data type supported.
+There is also a fourth menu for displaying other devices.
+These are not selectable, but can be used to view the other devices on the network.
 Once connected, and with your chart plotter also connected you will be able to receive AIS targets on your chart plotter.
 A list of supported PGNs is provided at the rear of this document.